 The Town of Greenville Public Works Department performs numerous vital functions for the Greenville Community.
 Everyone who drives through the Town, walks across our boardwalk or utilizes one of our 4 public parks, steps onto one of our docks, sits in the Gazebo or even lands an airplane at our airport benefits from the maintenance work done by the Public Works Department.

 The Town of Greenville Public Works Department is responsible for maintaining 27 miles of roadway, 7 parking lots, downtown winter cleanup and Airport cleanup.

 The Department is made up of three full-time employees.

 Foreman Billy Curtis leads the department through its daily operations and fulfills its seasonal goals in close conjunction with Town Manager and Road Commissioner Mike Roy.

-Equipment Operator Paul Sikes round out the Public Works Department.
+Equipment Operators Paul Sikes and Matt Kane round out the Public Works Department.

 The Town owns and operates a variety of pieces of equipment, including the following major pieces: